 Clean and Exfoliate

 Like any great masterpiece, you need a clean canvas to start on.
-A good cleanser keeps your skin’s moisture in balance, leaving behind a face prepared for shaving and a great base for growing new hair.
+A good quality cleanser will keep your skin’s moisture in balance, leaving behind a face all set for shaving and a great base for growing new hair.

 Pick the Best Trimmer